hunglongtrangithub/spectrogram-visualizer/README.md

 1. Clone the repository
 2. Run `bun install` to install dependencies
 3. Run `bun run dev` to start the development server

+## TODO
+Make the window size and hop size adjustable from the UI